osovv/reatom/docs/src/content/docs/package/npm-svelte.md

 </button>
 ```

-Of course, you could describe atoms as a [separate module](/guides/architecture) and bind actions with the same `withSvelte(anAction).set`.
+Of course, you could describe atoms in a separate module and bind actions with the same `withSvelte(anAction).set`.

 [repl](https://svelte.dev/repl/416d3e07447440729416e77e45071b87?version=3.55.0).